Magisk (gamer): 2018–2019

 Optic found little success, and in early January, Magisk was signed by Denmark's number one team at that time, Astralis.
 Despite questions regarding the signing at the time, Magisk turned out to be the player Astralis needed for success.
 Astralis went on to win 12 events in 2018 and early 2019, including 2 majors and the Intel Grand Slam, and following this, many people described Astralis as the greatest CS:GO team of all time.
 For Magisk, who was the 3rd best player on Astralis, 2018 was another very good individual year, and he received the 7th spot on HLTV's top 20.
 Magisk became the 14th major MVP from HLTV at the IEM Katowice 2019 Major.

 2021

 Magisk left Astralis in December 2021, along with Peter "dupreeh" Rasmussen and coach Danny "zonic" Sørensen.

 2022

 On 5 January 2022, Team Vitality announced the signing of Magisk, along with Peter "dupreeh" Rasmussen and Danny "zonic" Sørensen.

-2023
+2023–2025

 On 3 November 2023, Magisk left Team Vitality.
-Before leaving the team, it was rumoured that he was going to be signed by an organisation named Team Falcons.
-On 16 December 2023, Team Falcons announced the signing of Magisk and 2 other players - Alvaro ”SunPayus” Garcia and Pavle "Maden" Bošković.
+Before leaving the team, it was rumoured that he was going to be signed by Team Falcons.
+On 16 December 2023, Team Falcons announced the signing of Magisk and 2 other players: Alvaro ”SunPayus” García and Pavle "Maden" Bošković.
+On 23 July 2025, Magisk was benched and shortly thereafter replaced with Maksim “Kyousuke” Lukin.
+On 1 September 2025, Magisk was released from his contract and, he returned to Astralis.